zored/qmk_firmware/keyboards/ergodox_ez/keymaps/zored/README.md

 Differences from basic EZ config:
 - Shorten finger movement:
 	- Letters-modifiers (`z` is `ctrl` for example).
-	- Numbers stand for F-keys.
+	- Numbers are F-keys.
-	- Numbers themself are on seperate layer.
+	- Symbols layer has numbers.
 - [Plover](http://www.openstenoproject.org/) layer.
 - Easy to access symbols for programming.
 - For fast touch-typing (no distracting lights, low timeouts).